Center for Allied Health Education

 Anticipated opening in 2021!

-The 18-month to two-year project is anticipated to begin in mid-August, and will have an impact on parking at the Downtown Campus.
+The 18-month to two-year project began in August and will have an impact on parking at the Downtown Campus.

 In the news